-Nick earned his PhD in Education (Language Testing and Assessment) and Master Degree in Applied Linguistics from Sydney University.
-He also holds a Master of Professional Accounting from Monash University.
-He began his teaching career as an EFL teacher in China.
+Nick holds a PhD in Education (TESOL) specialising in Language Testing and Assessment and Master Degree in Applied Linguistics, both from the University of Sydney.
+He also earned a Master of Professional Accounting from Monash University.
+Nick began his teaching career as an EFL teacher in China.
 In Australia, he has been lecturing and tutoring on MA (TESOL) and MA (Applied Linguistics) programs at University of Sydney and Macquarie University.
-Apart from teaching, Nick is also involved in different research projects conducted in TESOL Research Network at Sydney University.
+Apart from teaching, He is also involved in different research projects conducted in TESOL Research Network at Sydney University.

 Nick’s current research interests include second language acquisition,metacognition, language testing andassessment and language learning and use strategies.

 - Bi, N. Z. (2011).
 State and trait grammatical strategy and EFL grammar test performance: A model of their interactive relationships from a longitudinal perspective.
 In The 16th World Congress of Applied Linguistics (AILA2011).
 Organized by International Association of Applied Linguistics.
 Beijing Foreign Studies University, Beijing, August 23-28, 2011.